Skip to main content

 The Depth Problem

 The Degradation Problem: Adding more layers can hurt performance even when the network has more capacity.
-This happens because gradients vanish or explode through many layers.
+This happens because gradients vanish or explode through many layers, making it progressively harder for early layers to learn meaningful features.
+The paradox is that a deeper network should at worst match a shallower one (by learning identity mappings for extra layers), but standard training cannot find this solution.

 The Residual Insight